 The Board approves annually the terms and criteria of the Group Executive Team’s short-term incentives (or bonuses).
 Any bonuses are based on the achievement of financial targets, such as operating result and net sales and other related targets, on either Group and/ or business unit level.
 In addition, members of the Group Executive Team may have either individual or team objectives.

-In 2020, the total salaries, fees and benefits of the Group Executive Team members, not including the CEO Arve Jensen, were EUR 435,216.
-The amount includes short-term performance bonuses of EUR 74,472.
+In 2021, the total salaries, fees and benefits of the Group Executive Team members, not including the CEO Arve Jensen, were EUR 398 Thousand.
+The amount includes short-term performance bonuses of EUR 46 Thousand.

-As of January 1, 2018, the Group has a new share-based remuneration and incentive program, where the remuneration is based on an annually set performance condition and a service condition.
+As of January 1, 2021, the Group has a one year remuneration and incentive program, where the remuneration is based on an annually set performance condition.
+The payment will be in cash or cash and shares subject to Board decision and paid in Q1.22.

 According to the Articles of Association, Dovre Group has one Auditor who shall be an audit firm.
 The term of the auditors expires at the end of the first Annual General Meeting following their selection.
 The Board’s proposal for the auditor is disclosed in the notice of the General Meeting.

 The primary purpose of an audit is to verify that the financial statements give accurate and adequate information concerning the Group’s result and financial position for the financial period.
 In addition, the auditors report to the Board of Directors on the ongoing auditing of administration and operations.
-The Annual General Meeting held on March 27, 2019 elected the Authorized Public Accountant entity BDO Ltd as the Company’s auditor, with Authorized Public Accountant Ari Lehto as the principal auditor.
+The Annual General Meeting held on March 30, 2022 elected the Authorized Public Accountant entity BDO Ltd as the Company’s auditor, with Authorized Public Accountant Henrik Juth as the principal auditor.

 In accordance with current legislation, persons discharging managerial responsibilities in Dovre Group as well as their closely associated persons are obliged to notify the company and the FSA of every transaction in the company’s financial instruments.
 The notification obligation applies to all transactions once a total amount of EUR 5,000 has been reached within a calendar year.
 Dovre Group will disclose all such transaction notifications as stock exchange bulletins within three (3) business days of the date of transaction.
 The stock exchange bulletins are kept available on the company website for at least five (5) years and can be found in the Material archive under Releases and events as well as in the table below under “Transactions”.
 The aggregated holding figures presented below include also changes that do not exceed the threshold of EUR 5,000.

-Persons discharging managerial responsibilities in the company may not trade in any of the company’s financial instruments during a closed period of 30 calendar days before the announcement of the company’s half year financial report, annual financial statements, and Q1 and Q3 trading statements.
-The trading restriction applies also to the company’s employees participating in the preparation, drawing up, and disclosure of the company’s financial reports.
+Persons discharging managerial responsibilities in the Company may not trade in any financial instruments in the Company during a closed period of 30 calendar days before the announcement of the Company’s Half-Year Financial Report, Annual Financial Statements, or Q1 and Q3 Trading Statements.
+In addition to persons discharging managerial responsibilities in the Company, the trading restriction applies to the Company’s employees participating in the preparation, drawing-up, and disclosure of the Company’s financial reports.

 CONTROL SYSTEMS & RISK MANAGEMENT